zengchen1024/community-robot-lib/README.md

 - [giteeplugin](https://github.com/opensourceways/community-robot-lib/blob/master/giteeplugin)

-  It is the framework of robot based on gitee.
+  It is the framework of robot based on Gitee.
 It implements the interfaces to register the event handler and dispatch the event to each handler.
-  It is very easy to implement a new robot based on gitee with it.
+  It is very easy to implement a new robot based on Gitee with it.

 - [interrupts](https://github.com/opensourceways/community-robot-lib/blob/master/interrupts)